sumerc/yappi/doc/api.md

 #### `get_func_stats(filter=None)`

 Returns the function stats as a [`YFuncStat`](#yfuncstat) object. filter parameter can be used to filter on YFuncStat attributes.
 You can use multiple filters at once in a single call and only those results are returned.
+If no filter is defined, all function stats are aggregated(function stats are held per-thread under the hood) and returned.

 One of the interesting features of this filter function is that you can get per-thread function call statistics only by providing the ctx_id of the thread you want to get results.
 Under the hood, yappi already holds the function stats by per-thread and upon request, it aggregates this data, when you provide a filter, it simply returns only that per-thread stats.